KQM-git/TCL/docs/enemy-data/abyss-order/abyss-herald-wicked-torrents.md

 * Turns into a spinning wheel and charges at the player.
 The number of charges the Abyss Herald will perform depends on how much health it has left.
 If the Herald is above 50% health, it only lunges once at the player.
 If the Herald is below 50% health, it lunges twice.
 In Hydro shield form, it will lunge three times.
 If the Hydro shield is below half strength, it will lunge four times.

 * Slashes the air numerous times with its' blade before unleashing 8 Hydro projectiles in a circular pattern.
 This attack is only used when the Herald is in its' Hydro shield form.
-If hit by any of those projectiles, the elemental skill & burst of the active character will have their on-going cooldown increased by 6 seconds.
+If hit by any of those projectiles, the elemental Skill & burst of the active character will have their on-going cooldown increased by 6 seconds.